anyahush/sunrise-yoga/README.md

 This site has been developed with a simple hierarchical structure.
 When the site is developed at later stages, a hierarchical structure will support additional pages and categories.

 Throughout the user's time on the site, the naviagtion bar remains at the top.
-The main goal of having structure is to ensure users are able to find all desired informatio readily and efficiently, resulting in the uptake of a yoga class.
+The main goal of having structure is to ensure users are able to find all desired information readily and efficiently, resulting in the uptake of a yoga class.

 ## Skeleton Plane